’13 Reasons Why’ Renewed For Season 3 At Netflix

 Warning: 13 Reasons Why spoilers ahead!

-According to a June 6 report by TVLine, Netflix announced that 13 Reasons Why would return for Season 3 on Wednesday.
+According to a June 6 report by TVLine, Netflix announced that 13 Reasons Why will return for Season 3 on Wednesday.
 The production will resume in the upcoming months, and Brian Yorkey will return as the showrunner.
 Many of the former cast members are expected to return, except for Katherine Langford, who played Hannah Baker.

 Katherine Langford recently revealed that the show is done telling Hannah Baker’s story.
 The actress opened up about returning to the character for Season 2, and how hard saying goodbye to Hannah really was.

 “For me, we told Hannah’s story so fully in Season 1.
-In a way, doing that scene in episode 13 [of Season 2], I’ve so often referred to it as it was the hardest scene because it’s the scene where I had to let her go.
+In a way, doing that scene in Episode 13 [of Season 2], I’ve so often referred to it as it was the hardest scene because it’s the scene where I had to let her go.
 I think coming back this season was challenging because it was playing her but not really her.”

 Repeat as necessary. pic.twitter.com/wuxUZzpIUs